textX/textX/docs/visualization.md

    To convert to png run "dot -Tpng -O robot.dot"
 ```

-Now you can view `dot` file using some of the available viewers.
-For example, if
+Now you can view `dot` file using some of available viewers.
+For example, if you
-you install [xdot]:
+install [xdot]:

 ```nohighlight
 $ xdot robot.dot